dasanchez/orbital-mind/notes.md

     I would reject this, because only one vowel in two four-letter words is different.

   - [ ] "bobsled" results in "short" - but there is a SHORT in the word board already

+    I would reject this, because of an exact match.

 - [ ] Hints are presented to the user in order to get a ranking or to be removed.
 - [ ] User provides additional links if possible and assigns a ranking.